mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/what_are_mono_and_xamarin.md

 ## Porting .NET code
 {: .toc-header }

 All of .NET is not yet implemented in Mono (although an awful lot is).
-A good tool to use for finding potential problem spots is the [Mono Migration Analyzer (MoMA)](http://www.mono-project.com/docs/tools+libraries/tools/moma/).
-This application can examine your DLLs to see find functions that are not supported by Mono.
+We recommend launching your plug-in project in Xamarin Studio and attempting to compile.
+That is the best way to find and potential problems with getting your plug-in to run on Mac Rhino.
+Please let McNeel know if you find something is missing from the SDK that you need, we may be able to provide this funcitonality in a Mac Rhino service release.

 #### P/Invoke
 {: .toc-subheader }